eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ![Adding Registry](./images/remotevs/ImageRegistries.png){:width="600"}

 4\.
-Complete the Docker connection details.
+Complete the container registry connection details.
 For example, if you are using Docker Hub, enter `docker.io` and press **Enter**:

 ![New Registry](./images/remotevs/newReg1.png)

 Enter:

-- Your Docker Hub username
+- Your container registry username.
-- Your Docker Hub password
+- Your container registry password.
-- Your namespace, which is usually the same as your username
+- Your container registry namespace, which is usually the same as your username.

 The connection is tested to validate your credentials and stored in a Kubernetes secret within the Codewind service.